AliHaider0343/Car-Rental-Chatbot-Using-LLM/OctaLoops-Technologies-Assessment/chainlit.md

-# Welcome to CarRental ChatBot (OctaLoops Assessment)! 🚀🤖
+# Welcome to CarRental ChatBot! 🚀🤖

 The CarRental ChatBot is a conversational AI solution designed to streamline and enhance the car rental experience.
 This chatbot leverages advanced language models and cutting-edge technologies to provide customers with a user-friendly interface for renting vehicles, getting information about available cars, and receiving support for their car rental needs.